MinonkTalkNews and History for Minonk, IL

 Norway Spruce: The Norway Spruce is probably the best evergreen tree to plant in this area as it is relatively fast growing and is not suspectible to the fungi diseases that affect many of the evergreen trees.
 It is also the best tree to plant for windbreaks.

 Concolor Fir: The Concolor Fir or White Fir tree looks similar to the Colorado Spruce but has soft needles and is faster growing.
-Replica Watches It is a very attractive tree with a medium greenish blue color and is highly recommended.
+It is a very attractive tree with a medium greenish blue color and is highly recommended.

 Douglas Fir: The Douglas Fir is similar to the Concolor Fir except it has a deep green color and its needles are not as thick as the Concolor Fir.
 It also is a fairly rapid grower but is also suseptible to needlecast disease.